dragonjpg/flight-rising-misc/README.md

 - **NO scraping of other pages occurs.** All information is gathered from the page the script is on and your browser's storage.
 Some examples of note:
    - If you don't star or bookmark the thread on the first page, the author information will *not* be available to the script because that would require scraping the first page of the thread.
    - Links to bookmarks/starred threads goes to the index page of the thread since there's no way to know what the most recent page is without scraping the site.
-   - Links to ther avatar dragons are gathered from removing their ID number from the avatar image's URL.
+   - Links to avatar dragons are gathered from removing their ID number from the avatar image's URL and using it to create the /dragon/ URL.
-   - Begin a Forum search link just utilizes query strings in the URL to automatically fill the search's poster input with the author's username, exactly how the search button in the forum controls does with the board/thread IDs.
+   - The recent forum posts link utilizes query strings in the URL to automatically fill the search's poster input with the author's username & submit the search, exactly like the links on clan profiles do ("view all" link on clan profile).
    - etc.
  - Fully compatible with both the base site and my Dark Mode.